EU VAT returns

 - The location at the time of supply

-- The place of supply for gas, electricity and similar power supplies in where the customer is.
+- The place of supply for gas, electricity and similar power supplies in where the customer is located

 The Tax Point & Amount

-The point in time when the VAT tax falls due is known as the Tax Point.
-It is generally when the goods or services are delivered to the customer.
-Most EU countries no longer treat the date of the issuance of the invoice as the tax point.
+The point in time when VAT becomes due is known as the Tax Point.
+It is generally the earliest of date of supply; cash settlement; or invoice.

 There are a range of scenarios and goods or services for which VAT is not charged.
 In some situations (VAT Exempt), companies may not recover the input VAT incurred when buying goods or services to be incorporated in their final product.
 For example: financial services, property-related and international air transport.
 In other cases, the company may be able to recover the VAT (Nil VAT).
 For example: medical supplies, children’s clothing, education, food, books.